From PowerPoint to Publication

 👥

-Two profiles, one source
+Two versions, one source

-Consistency by construction
+Right by construction

 Where we are — and what's next